Kenneth McKellar (politician): The Manhattan Project

+Post War

 McKellar twice served as President pro tempore of the United States Senate.
 Beginning in 1945, he was the first to hold the position under the seniority system that has prevailed since of reserving it for the majority party.
 When Harry Truman became president in April 1945, upon FDR's death, the vice presidency became vacant.
 (The mechanism for filling intra-term vacancies had not yet been created by the 25th Amendment.)
 McKellar became the permanent Presiding Officer of the United States Senate.

 Also, as the President pro tempore of the Senate had, prior to 1886, been second in the presidential line of succession, behind only the vice president, Truman viewed McKellar as the logical wartime replacement for himself, and asked McKellar to attend all Cabinet meetings.
 In 1947 Truman successfully lobbied Congress to pass a new Presidential Succession Act, restoring both the Speaker of the House and the President pro tempore of the Senate to the succession ahead of Cabinet secretaries.
 By the time the law came into effect, McKellar was no longer in the position of President pro tempore, as the Republicans had gained the majority in the 80th Congress.
 Truman vetoed the Taft-Hartley Act in 1947 to restrict labor unions, which McKellar had favored.
 Truman selected Alben Barkley of Kentucky as his running mate in the 1948 presidential election.
 When Democrats regained control of the Senate following the 1948 elections, McKellar again became President pro tempore.
 He was second in line for the presidency (behind the Speaker of the House) from January 3, 1949 until January 20, 1949, when Alben Barkley took office as Vice President of the United States.

 McKellar also served as chairman of the Civil Service Committee, Post Office and Road Committee, and, most notably, the powerful Appropriations Committee from 1945–1947, and again from 1949–1953.